keyboard help

 Once the language keyboards are installed, using alt+shift or a designated variation rotates through them (adjustable by changes after pressing the "Key Settings" button.
 Click the taskbar language icon to switch to another language.

-• The US-International English keyboard layout is installed as above (see 7 step installation details) and has these features:
+• The US-International English keyboard layout is installed as above and has these features:

 • It uses the following intuitive methods which work with most (or all) Windows applications, while keeping the familiar QWERTY keyboard.